GoogleChrome/web.dev/src/site/content/en/learn/html/apis/index.md

 ### The `Window` interface

 The Window interface includes globally available items beyond the DOM that can be used to manipulate the DOM.
-Window provides functions, namespaces, objects, and constructors documented in MDN’s [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript/Reference) and [DOM References](https://developer.mozilla.org/docs/Web/API/Document_Object_Model).
+Window provides functions, namespaces, objects, and constructors documented in MDN's [JavaScript](https://developer.mozilla.org/docs/Web/JavaScript/Reference) and [DOM References](https://developer.mozilla.org/docs/Web/API/Document_Object_Model).

 The window interface is the API for the object containing the document.
 The global window object is the window in which the